BusbyActual/phon/README.md

 # phon
-A work in progress.
-Passages are transcribed into IPA using numeric identifyers, which become the subjects of operations which produce new passages, resulting with the production of a document with phrases typeset in IPA.
+Passages are transcribed into IPA using numeric identifiers, which are subjected to operations that produce new passages, resulting in the creation of a new document of phrases typeset using IPA.